Team GB 'hugely confident' Tokyo Games will go ahead

 England said he based his confidence on much more than just “a vibe”.

-“The Prime Minister of Japan overnight has commented that the Games will go ahead, the IOC (International Olympic Committee) are very confident in their planning for the Games to go ahead,” he said.
+“The Prime Minister of Japan overnight has commented that the Games will go ahead, the IOC are very confident in their planning for the Games to go ahead,” he said.

 “There is nothing that we are hearing today that suggests the Games won’t go ahead.
 We are full steam ahead, planning to embark on Japan from the middle of July and that is our focus of attention.”